loay-ashraf/AVR-SVPWM-Controller/README.md

 ### Microcontroller

 1. We opted for ATmega128 for pilot module as it runs at 16MHZ frequency and also has two 16-bit timers each having three output compare pins.
-2. We opted for ATmega32 for co-pilot module as it runs at 16MHZ frequency and has enough pins for interfacing charcter LCD and current sensors via ADC.
+2. We opted for ATmega32 for co-pilot module as it runs at 16MHZ frequency and has enough pins for interfacing character LCD and current sensors via ADC.

 ### Communication Protocol